-45 Maximus the Confessor, 400 Chapters on Love, 3.46 [PG 90, 1029C] in The Philokalia, 45 vols., trans.
+49 Maximus the Confessor, 400 Chapters on Love, 3.46 [PG 90, 1029C] in The Philokalia, 5 vols., trans.
 G. Palmer, Philip Sherrard, Kallistos Ware, Vol. 2 (London: Faber & Faber, 1979-1995), p.90.
-(5th volume forthcoming).

-46 See Maximus the Confessor, On Difficulties in Sacred Scripture: The Responses to Thalassios, trans.
-Maximos Constas (Washington, DC: The Catholic University of America Press, 2018), 22.7, p.153 and Brandon Gallaher, 'Graced Creatureliness: Ontological Tension in the Uncreated/Created Distinction in the Sophiologies of Solov'ev, Bulgakov and Milbank', Logos: A Journal of Eastern Christian Studies, 47.1-2 (2006), pp.163-190 at 185-189.
+50 See Maximus the Confessor, On Difficulties in Sacred Scripture: The Responses to Thalassios, trans.
+Maximos Constas (Washington, DC: The Catholic University of America Press, 2018), 22.7, p.153.

-47 Gregory Palamas, Topics of Natural and Theological Science and on the Moral Ascetical Life: 150 Texts', §69 in The Philokalia, 4: p.378 energies are personal insofar as they are the eternal unified activity of the Father, Son, and Holy Spirit, but we can experience them in the world through the one through whom God works and who utilizes the energies: the Holy Spirit49 who is "everywhere present and filling all things," as a well-known Eastern Orthodox daily prayer expresses it.
-These energies pervade the creation, but are not identical with it, and through them a creature can participate graciously, consciously, and through ascetical labours in God, and become divinized.
-They are never separated from the divine essence because they are the personal activity of God in the world, but, while the energies, as they are "indivisibly divided and multiple" in creation, are accessible, the essence is indivisible and therefore inaccessible and unknowable to creatures.
-51
+51 Gregory Palamas, Topics of Natural and Theological Science and on the Moral Ascetical Life: 150 Texts', §69 in The Philokalia, 4: p.378 partake of Him and subsist by means of this participation: not, however, by participation in His nature--far from it--but by participation in His energy.52 The energies are personal insofar as they are the eternal unified activity of the Father, Son and Holy Spirit but we can experience them in the world through the one through whom God works in all things and who utilizes the energies: the Holy Spirit53 who is 'everywhere present and filling all things', as a well-known Eastern Orthodox daily prayer expresses it.
+These energies pervade the creation but are not identical with it and through them a creature can participate graciously, consciously and through ascetical labours in God and become divinized.
+They are never separated from the divine essence because they are the personal activity of God in the world, but, while the energies, as they are 'indivisibly divided and multiple'54 in creation, are accessible, the essence is indivisible and therefore inaccessible and unknowable to creatures.55